rachlally/weather-dashboard/README.md

 No installation required.
 I recommend users save this URL to their bookmarks for quick access.

+## Technology

+This application was designed with Bootstrap CSS Framework, Google Font API, and Momentjs.
+Weather data gathered from the OpenWeather API.
+Built with HTML, CSS, and JQuery.

 ## Usage

 The user can view the site at: https://rachlally.github.io/weather-dashboard/ .